Motifmotion

 Case Study #01

-Philanthropi — Platform and Impact System
+Philanthropi — Platform and impact system

 Philanthropi needed to introduce a platform that connects employee giving with company-wide visibility.
 The challenge was showing both sides clearly — how individuals use it, and how organizations track and shape participation.